Update: Playstation VR vs. Oculus Quest 2

 Resolution – Winner: Oculus Quest 2

 While the graphics on the Oculus Quest 2 are sometimes criticized for looking primitive, that isn’t because of the capabilities of the displays.
 The Oculus Quest 2 sports 1832×1920 pixels per eye while the Playstation VR has only 960×1080 pixels per eye.
 The Playstation uses the superior OLED display type while the Oculus has LCD displays.
-The Playstation has a 90hz refresh rate and the Oculus tops out at 70hz.
+The Playstation has a 90hz refresh rate and the Oculus tops out at 70hz (edit – a recent update has increased the refresh rate to 90Hz).
 In the end, the resolution is what tips it in favor of Oculus.
 The lower resolution of the Playstation VR means that some will experience screendoor effect while that is less likely with the Oculus Quest 2.
 Screendoor effect is when you can see the individual pixels.

 Controllers and Tracking – Winner: Oculus Quest 2